The Tax Institute COVID-19 Event Guidelines

 At The Tax Institute, the health and wellbeing of our employees, members and delegates is our top priority.
 Whilst returning to face to face events, we continue to actively monitor the situation regarding COVID-19 and follow the latest advice and guidelines issued by the Department of Health, the World Health Organisation and relevant State authorities.

 Below is a summary of the measures The Tax Institute has put in place to ensure the safety of attendees at our face to face events, along with helpful links to assist you in preparing for your attendance at them.

 Please note, final implementation of any of these measures is subject to Federal and State Government requirements at the time of each event.

 What we are doing to ensure the safety of our members, delegates, and employees

 We seek advice from and collaborate with local authorities and public health officials on current COVID-19 restrictions and recommendations as they relate to gatherings including corporate conferences, meetings, and events.

 Our event team complete an extensive COVID-19, Health and Safety checklist to capture and confirm the safety and security measures to be put in place for all external and internal events that are organised and hosted by The Tax Institute.

-We work with all event venues nation-wide to ensure they comply with Government guidelines relating to current COVID-19 restrictions and recommendations, including contact tracing, physical distancing, health and hygiene measures and cleaning protocols.
+We work with all event venues nation-wide to ensure they comply with Government guidelines relating to current COVID-19 restrictions and recommendations, including vaccination, contact tracing, physical distancing, health and hygiene measures and cleaning protocols.
 Where relevant this also includes the requirement of the venue to supply a copy of their COVID-19 Safety Plan.